Phrogz/ZSS/README.md

 **Notes**:

-* You should invoke this method only after setting up any `values` and `handlers` mappings for the sheet.
+* You should invoke this method only after setting up any `values` and `handlers` mappings for the style.
 * Invoking this method resets the computed rules cache (as new rules may invalidate cached computations).

 ### Example: